This privacy statement sets out how Daytrippers Foundation uses and protects any information that you give while using our website.

 How we process your information

-Your information will not be shared with third parties unless you have previously been informed, for example, on an application form, or as is required by law, such as with HMRC or with the police for the detection or prevention of crime.
+Your information will not be shared with third parties unless you have previously been informed, for example, as is required by law, such as with HMRC or with the police for the detection or prevention of crime.

 We are committed to ensuring that your information is secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.